-Sumatran coffees are truly one of a kind.
-These coffees are wet-hulled, a processing method that is primarily practiced in Sumatra and Sulawesi, which imparts an earthy, herbaceous flavor with muted acidity.
+What is Sumatra Coffee?
+It is truly one of a kind.
+These coffees are wet-hulled, a processing method that is primarily practiced in Sumatra and Sulawesi, which imparts an earthy, herbaceous coffee flavor with muted acidity.

 Example: Highwire Batak ($22.95)

 Saisons are yeast-driven beers, and tend to be funky, spicy, and sometimes unpredictable.
 Some folks describe these beers as having a “barnyard” flavor or a slight savory note, which can be divisive, much like Sumatran coffees.
 But if you’re ready to try something wild, these are the beers for you.
-Saisons are beers for drinking during hot days and quenching your thirst.
+Saisons embody the essential elements of beers made for drinking during hot days and quenching your thirst.
 They are also highly adaptable food beers and can go well with almost any meal.